 Tel: + 39 / 6 / 4730 76 66

-The Board of Management of ALE is composed of:
+The Management Board of ALE is composed of:

 - the Executive Presidency

 - the other Presidents of all constituent member unions of ALE that are not already represented among the executive officers

 - the Treasurer

 The chief organ of ALE is the ALE Congress which is generally held every four years.
-The ALE Congress elects the Executive Officers of the Board of Management and passes resolutions on main political aims for the period until the next ALE Congress.
+The ALE Congress elects the Executive Officers of the Management Board and passes resolutions on main political aims for the period until the next ALE Congress.

 Central Office and language

 ALE’s Central Office is located at the offices of whichever individual union currently provides its President.
 The Central Office is momentarily located in Madrid (Spain).
 The chosen language, in which communication takes place is determined by usefulness and requires a majority decision of the Board of Management.
 Momentarily the language used within ALE is German.

 All autonomous and democratically organised European trades unions and professional organisations whose task it is to represent individual or specific professions of railway cabin staff are eligible to become members of ALE.